Georgia Owner-Builder Permit Guide

 - (404) 679-4940

-Georgia Secretary of State - Professional Licensing Boards
+Georgia Secretary of State - Licensing Boards

-- Verify contractor licenses
+- Verify contractor, electrician, plumber, and HVAC licenses

 Georgia Environmental Protection Division